 We understand these companies are contacting individuals via phone or WhatsApp to request upfront fees in order to process loan applications.
-We will never ask you for money upfront (before you receive your loan) If approached by either of these companies about a loan application, we strongly suggest you don’t part with any money or give them your personal details and cease contact immediately.
+We will never ask you for money upfront (before you receive your loan).
+If approached about a loan application by any company claiming to be UK Credit and asking for upfront fees, we strongly suggest you don’t part with any money or give them your personal details and cease contact immediately.

 What is Fraud?